This award is given to worthy students in recognition of their outstanding contribution to extra-curricular activities at the Macdonald Campus.

-The Gold Key Award is given by the Macdonald Branch of the McGill Alumni Association to worthy students in recognition of their outstanding contribution to extra-curricular activities at the Macdonald Campus.
-It is open to all students who are currently registered and have studied at the Macdonald Campus for a period of at least one year, and who are in good academic standing.
+The Gold Key Award is open to all students who are currently registered and have studied at the Macdonald Campus for a period of at least one year, and who are in good academic standing.
 A student may only receive the Award once.
+This Award carries no monetary value.
 The Gold Key Award is separate from and independent of the McGill Scarlet Key Award.

 Students nominated for the Award must show leadership and excellence in the promotion and development of extracurricular activities at Macdonald, to the benefit of the Macdonald community as a whole.
 Selection will be based on the extent and effectiveness of involvement, leadership shown, ability to work with peers and continuity of programs.

 A committee comprising of current students, faculty members, staff and at least one alum who received a Gold Key, will screen all acceptable nominations.
 Those students selected for the Gold Key Award will be publicly acknowledged and awarded gold pins during the Founder's Day Celebrations on Thursday, February 11 2021.